-Drinking and using safe water, using clean latrines or toilets, washing hands with soap, and ensuring good food hygiene are all ways to avoid the disease--but are often difficult or impossible for individuals in settings where cholera occurs.
+Drinking and using safe water, using clean latrines or toilets, washing hands with soap, and ensuring good food hygiene are all ways to avoid the disease–but are often difficult or impossible for individuals in settings where cholera occurs.
 Prevention and control require measures at the community level, especially in making communally-supplied water safe for drinking.

 How MSF responds to cholera

 An effective response to cholera involves engaging on several different fronts at the same time—and as fast as possible—to treat sick patients and to stop transmission within communities.
 The key pillars of this strategy rely on MSF's medical staff working alongside epidemiologists, water and sanitation experts, logistics managers and community health promoters.
 If patients receive the care they need, deaths can be reduced from as high as 50% to below 2%.
 Since an effective oral vaccine became available within the past decade, we have also incorporated large-scale vaccination campaigns into our response.

-A big part of MSF’s ability to respond quickly is our standardized, pre-positioned cholera treatment kits that come equipped with rehydration salts, antibiotics and IVs, along with buckets, boots, chlorine and plastic sheeting—in short, everything needed to hit the ground running after an outbreak is confirmed.
+A big part of MSF’s ability to respond quickly is our standardized, pre-positioned cholera treatment kits that come equipped with rehydration salts, antibiotics, and IVs, along with buckets, boots, chlorine, and plastic sheeting—in short, everything needed to hit the ground running after an outbreak is confirmed.

 Once cholera is confirmed, MSF conducts an outbreak investigation, or supports others to do so.
 This involves mapping where patients are coming from so that responders can prioritize the most affected areas.
 Throughout the epidemic epidemiologists continue looking into new cases in other areas.